 Painful Sex & Pelvic Floor PT

 Our pelvic floor is a network of muscles and everything’s connected.
-So chances are if you’re coming to the clinic for urinary or bowel issues, your difficulties with intercourse or sexual activity could be related - and vice versa
+So chances are, if you’re coming to our clinic for urinary or bowel issues, your difficulties with intercourse or sexual activity could be related - and vice versa

 You may benefit from pelvic floor PT if you are experiencing the following: